polyfy/polylith/readme.md

 ### create
 ```
-  Creates a component, base, environment or workspace.
+  Creates a component, base, project or workspace.

   poly create TYPE [ARGS]
     TYPE = c -> Creates a component.
            b -> Creates a base.
-           e -> Creates an environment.
+           p -> Creates a project.
            w -> Creates a workspace.

     ARGS = Varies depending on TYPE.
 To get help for a specific TYPE, type:
              poly help create TYPE

-  Not only c, b, e and w can be used for TYPE but also component, base
+  Not only c, b, p and w can be used for TYPE but also component, base
-  environment and workspace.
+  project and workspace.

   Example:
     poly create c name:user
     poly create c name:admin interface:user
     poly create b name:mybase
-    poly create e name:myenv
+    poly create p name:myproject
     poly create w name:myws top-ns:com.my.company
 ```

-#### create c
+#### create component
 ```
   Creates a component.